Cover photo by Diana Russell.

 Length up to 67mm; Wingspan attains 82mm.

-The male Orthetrum trinacria is unlikely to be mistaken for another species.
-The combination of its size, shape and darker colour render it unmistakable.
+The male Long Skimmer is unlikely to be mistaken for another species.
+The combination of its size, distinctive shape and dark greyish-blue colour render it unmistakable.

-Females are also readily identifiable and they have the distinct shape of the males but are overall pale yellow, boldly marked with black.
+Females are also readily identifiable and they have the same distinct shape of the males but are overall pale yellow, boldly marked with black.
 Females and immature males can resemble those of Orthetrum icteromelas (Spectacled Skimmer) in terms of colouration and patterning.
-The Spectacled Skimmer is significantly smaller and there is no size overlap between the two species.
+The Spectacled Skimmer is significantly smaller, and there is no size overlap between the two species.
+The Long Skimmer is similar in size to the Robust Skimmer (Orthetrum robustum), but the two are easily separated on colouration

 Click here for more details on identification.